-To learn more about the Jamie vest and to purchase, please find it here at my Ravelry Store.
+The Aaron Mitts pattern is 25% off the list price of CAD$4.50.
+The introductory sale ends afterNov 4, 2018; no coupon code required.
+To learn more about this design and to purchase, please find it here at my Ravelry Store.

 Aaron features an original stitch design that recalls the delightful summer rain coursing down a windowpane.
 To complement this fun-to-knit stitch pattern, the classic single rib is added to create textural contrast.
 The decorative backside suggests a cable pattern and makes Aaron reversible.
 This unisex hat is knitted in the round from the bottom up and comes in three sizes that can be worked to beanie or slouchy length.

 Size S (M, L) — to comfortably fit 45.5-48.5 (51-56, 58.5-61)cm / 18-19 (20-22, 23-24)” head circumference.